SmitaTripathi/ML1/README.md

 # ML1
-Practticed on different dataset to get idea of numpy,pandas and also understand the concept of visulaziation,sampling and normalizing
+Practiced on different datasets to get an idea of #Numpy, #pandas and also understand the concept of visualization, sampling, and normalizing